XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 >How much storage does this game consume?

-Iphones?
-Sub 10GB apparently because no compression and trash files.
-Android?
-Sub 5GB.
-And if the game wants to piss you off?
-Double of those, because dupe spaghetti.
+Should be around 5-6GB.
+Double, and it's classic dupe spaghetti.

 >My game is lagging.
 Is there a way to make this playable?